rewardenv/reward/docs/configuration/dns-resolver.md

 ### DNS resolution to Traefik inside docker network

-By default inside the environment's docker network the environment's hostname will be resolved to the traefik container's IP address.
+By default, inside the environment's docker network the environment's hostname will be resolved to the traefik container's IP address.

 To change this behaviour you can disable it using the following setting in `~/.reward.yml`